 - You may also want to view the list of available Physics courses in the Physics e-Prospectus for the upcoming academic year and the preliminary list of Physics courses for the next academic year (if available).

 Consult the Course and Examination Regulations for the current academic year.
 Regulations specific for the Astronomy master's programme can be found in the Appendix of the document.

-In individual cases, courses from different programmes or fields of study may be elected, but only after discussion with the Astronomy study advisor and prior written approval from the Board of Examiners.
+In individual cases, courses from different programmes or fields of study may be elected, but only after discussion with the Astronomy study advisor and prior written approval from the Astronomy Board of Examiners.

 Handing in your Master Study Plan